Need to talk? Call 1800 882 436.

 How is a low platelet count treated during pregnancy and birth?

-If you have immune thrombocytopenia (ITP) or a very low platelet count, you will probably be referred to a specialist in blood problems, called a haematologist.
+If you have immune thrombocytopenia (ITP), you will be referred to a haematologist (a doctor who specialises in blood problems).

-There are several treatments to increase your platelet count, including:
+There are several treatments which may help to increase your platelet count, including:

-• intravenous immunoglobulin (also known as IVIG) — this is a dose of antibodies given into your vein
+• intravenous immunoglobulin (IVIg) — this is a dose of antibodies given into your vein

 • a platelet transfusion

-Will low platelets get better after my baby is born?
+Will my low platelets get better after my baby is born?

 Resources and support

-If you think you are bruising or bleeding easily, or if you’re concerned about your blood test results, talk to your doctor or midwife.
+If you are concerned about your blood test results, talk to your doctor or midwife.

 Learn more here about the development and quality assurance of healthdirect content.